Initiative on Faith & Public Life 2021 Weekend Honors Program: Entrepreneurship & Human Flourishing

 (formerly Values & Capitalism Weekend Honors–AEI)

 The Weekend Honors Program on “Entrepreneurship & Human Flourishing” is hosted in a different city each fall semester.
-This year, it will be hosted VIRTUALLY in November 2020 in partnership with Wheaton College’s Center for Faith & Innovation.
+This year, the program will be hosted in Chicago, IL on October 29-31, 2021 in partnership with Wheaton College’s Center for Faith & Innovation.
 The program focuses on business and entrepreneurship and is kept intentionally small (only 25 students are chosen for each cohort) in order to foster authentic relationships amongst members of the group.
 Unlike a traditional academic seminar, the program consists primarily of hands-on exercises and activities that encourage entrepreneurial thinking.
 It also provides a unique chance for students to explore questions about personal vocation and calling, as well as the proper role of faith and ethics in business through discussions and high-level networking opportunities.

 Past participants have said: